data2intelligence/CytoSig/README.md

 **More Usage Examples**:
 We prepared a package for reproducing major prediction results in our paper and demonstrating more usages: [https://github.com/data2intelligence/CytoSig_prediction](https://github.com/data2intelligence/CytoSig_prediction).
 In particular, this package demonstrated more single-cell analyses using H5 files or Seurat object.

+**Usage 3, through Docker**:
+We prepared a Docker image "data2intelligence/data2intelligence-suite" for ARM64 (e.g., Apple silicon) and AMD64 (x86_64, works on Intel chip) architectures.
+Users don't have to install CytoSig locally to use it.
+Please first install Docker here: [https://www.docker.com/](https://www.docker.com/)

+Example 1:
+At the folder where you have downloaded CytoSig package, enter the test path with example data by "cd CytoSig/tests".
+Then, run the following docker command:
+docker run -it -w /tests -v "$(pwd):/tests" data2intelligence/data2intelligence-suite

+Example 2: